 The construction-related GHG emissions will be less than the NEPA indicator of 25,000 MTCO2E/yr for the Proposed PROJECT, including the Campo, Manzanita, and Jordan wind energy projects.
 Although sufficient project-level information has yet to be developed for the Campo, Manzanita, and Jordan wind energy project components to the Proposed PROJECT, it is estimated that these three wind projects would generate similar construction-related emissions as the Tule Wind Project component because they would utilize similar construction equipment, workers, and number of haul routes during development.
-The Jordan wind energy project is proposed to be developed in 2013, while the Campo and Manzanita wind energy projects are expected to be constructed in a similar time frame as the Proposed PROJECT (2011 - 2012).
-Identified impacts would not be adverse.
+The Jordan and Campo wind energy projects is-are proposed to be developed in 2013 and 2014 respectively, while the Campo and Manzanita wind energy projects are-is expected to be constructed in a similar time frame as the Proposed PROJECT (2011-2012).
+Identified impacts would not be adverse under NEPA.
 The amortized annual emissions are added to the operational emissions for comparison with the CEQA significance threshold, as discussed below.

 GHG emissions during O&M of the Proposed PROECT will be the result of burning fuel during vehicle and equipment operation, electrical generation used to power the ECO and Boulevard substations, and fugitive emissions of SF6 from the operation of transmission-line equipment.
 GHG emissions from the O&M of the Proposed PROJECT were estimated to be approximately 3,819 MTCO2E/yr.
-Although sufficient project-level information has yet to be developed for the Campo, Manzanita, and Jordan wind energy project components to the Proposed PROJECT, it is assumed that these three wind projects would generate similar GHG emissions during O&M as the Tule Wind project due a small amount of vehicle emissions from employees trips to the facilities.
+Although sufficient project-level information has yet to be developed for the Campo, Manzanita, and Jordan wind energy project components to the Proposed PROJECT and they would be constructed over different time schedules, it is assumed that these three wind projects would operate concurrently at some time in the future and would generate similar GHG emissions during O&M as the Tule Wind project due a small amount of vehicle emissions from employees trips to the facilities.
 The operational emissions are less than the NEPA indicator of 25,000 MTCO2E/yr.
-Identified operational impacts would not be adverse.
+Identified operational impacts would not be adverse under NEPA.
 In addition, when combined with the amortized annual construction emissions, the Proposed PROJECT's GHG emissions would be 4,824 MTCO2E/yr.
 The combined GHG emissions will be well below the CEQA significance threshold of 10,000 MTCO2E/yr.
 Under CEQA, impacts would be considered less than significant (Class III).

-Impact GHG-3:Project activities would not conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases.
+Impact GHG-3: Project activities would not conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases.

-California's current RPS is intended to increase the share of renewable energy to 20% by the end of 2010.
+California's current RPS is intended to increase the share of renewable energy to 2033% by the end of 20102020 (SB X1 2).
 Based on Governor Schwarzenegger's call for a statewide 33% RPS, the Climate Change Scoping Plan anticipates that California will have 33% of its electricity provided by renewable resources by 2020.
 Additionally, AB 32 calls for a reduction in GHG emissions to 1990 levels by 2020.
 Over their lifespans, the individual ECO Substation, Tule Wind, and ESJ projects, as well as the Proposed PROJECT as a whole, would assist in the attainment of the state's goals by utilizing a renewable source of energy that could displace electricity generated by fossil-fuel-fired power plants.
-The Proposed PROJECT, along with the proposed Campo, Manzanita, and Jordan wind projects would therefore be consistent with state initiatives aimed at reducing GHG emissions, and impacts would therefore not be adverse.
+The Proposed PROJECT, along with the proposed Campo, Manzanita, and Jordan wind projects would therefore be consistent with state initiatives aimed at reducing GHG emissions, and impacts would therefore not be adverse under NEPA.
 Under CEQA, impacts would be considered less than significant (Class III).